Jan 17, 2026 · Updated on Feb 13, 2026

 These rules may change from time to time, so it’s a good idea to check the official wiki page for the latest updates.

-Then, in the dashboard, go to Custom filters > Import / Export and import the .txt file that you just saved.
-It should look like this:
+Then, in the dashboard, go to Custom filters > Import / Export, paste what you just copied and click ✓Add button.
+It should look similar to this:

 Then you need to quit Safari completely by pressing cmd + Q. This is essential.

 Now reopen Safari, open YouTube, and savour your triumph!
-Those pesky adverts and short video pushes have vanished!
+Those pesky adverts and short video pushes have vanished both in homepage and in search results!